TABLE OF CONTENTS

 Grade Assignments

-You will grade your Assignment from the Assignment's Submissions page.
-You may access this page from multiple areas.
+Once your students submit their assignments, you can begin grading.
+Assignments are graded from the Assignment's Submission page.
+You may access this page from three areas:

-Base Navigation: Click on Grades, locate the course, and select the Assignment you want to grade.
+- From Base Navigation: Click on Grades to access your Global Gradebook, locate your course, and select the assignment you want to grade.

-Course Gradebook: Click on the Gradebook tab in your course and locate your Assignment.
-You may access it from the Gradable Items view or the Grades view.
+- From your Course Gradebook: Click on the Gradebook tab in your course and locate your assignment.
+You may access it from the Overview, Gradable Items, or the Grades tab.

-Assignment: From within your Assignment, click on the Submissions tab.
+- From within your assignment: Open your assignment and click on the Submissions tab.

 Once you have arrived on the Submissions page, select a student's name to begin.